conao3/celpa/README.md

 ## Usage

-To use the MELPA repository, you'll need an Emacs with `package.el`, ie. Emacs 24.1 or greater.
+To use the CELPA repository, you'll need an Emacs with `package.el`, ie. Emacs 24.1 or greater.

-Enable installation of packages from MELPA by adding an entry to `package-archives` after `(require 'package)` and before the call to `package-initialize` in your `init.el` or `.emacs` file:
+Enable installation of packages from CELPA by adding an entry to `package-archives` after `(require 'package)` and before the call to `package-initialize` in your `init.el` or `.emacs` file: